CondeNast/Responsive-Design-Best-Practices/README.md

 #### Stack stack stack!

 Adjust the offers and payment options to be vertical, one on top of the other, when viewed in the iPhone.
+Mimic the wrapper behavior for width and use padding if necessary.
+You'll have some artistic license as this wasn't designed for mobile

 #### Fourthly

-Eliminate the use the large combined image from step 1 altogether by making the desktop view using the individual images.
+Eliminate the use of the large combined images from step 1 altogether by making the desktop view using the individual images.